lemonmade/react-stylish/docs/create.md

 ## Plugin Rules

-Some [plugins]() allow you to include extra, conditional rules inline with your regular rules.
-For example, the [interaction styles]() plugin lets you include rules inside `hover`, `focus`, and `active` styles inline with your regular rules:
+Some [plugins][plugins-url] allow you to include extra, conditional rules inline with your regular rules.
+For example, the [`InteractionStyles` plugin][interaction-styles-plugin-url] lets you include rules inside `hover`, `focus`, and `active` styles inline with your regular rules:

 ```javascript
 let styles = Stylish.create({